rexbutler/KingFEN/public/README.txt

 KingFEN 0.01 README

+KingFEN is a small web application which displays chess positions described using the FEN standard.

+FUNCIONALITY
-KingFEN accepts both 'GET' and 'POST' requests at '[base]/view'.

-It accepts the following parameters:
+KingFEN accepts both 'GET' and 'POST' requests at '[base]/view' with the following parameters:

   fen_string:         The FEN string of the chess position to display
   piece_image_set:    The piece image collection to use, one of:
                         alpha (default)